StefanoSilv/crypto-rates-time-series/README.md

 Example
 ```
-//The rates of two days ago
+// The rates of two days ago
 rates.getByPastDays(2).then( rates =>{
   console.log(rates)
 })